oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 The gateway will use the registration procedure to inform the client about the to-be-used topic alias value when it has the first PUBLISH packet with a matching topic name to be sent to the client.

-Similar to the client's PUBLISH procedure, topic alias' may also be pre-defined for certain topic names.
+Similar to the client's PUBLISH procedure, topic aliases may also be pre-defined for certain topic names.
 Short topic names may be used as well.
-In those two cases the client still needs to subscribe to those pre-defined topic alias' or short topic names.
+In those two cases the client still needs to subscribe to those pre-defined topic aliases or short topic names.

 To unsubscribe, a client sends an UNSUBSCRIBE packet to the gateway, which will then be answered by means of an UNSUBACK packet.

 As for the REGISTER procedure, a client may have only one SUBSCRIBE or one UNSUBSCRIBE transaction open at a time.

-## 4.14 Client's Publish Procedure
+## 4.20 Client's Publish Procedure

 After having registered successfully a topic name with the gateway, the client can start publishing data relating to the registered topic name by sending PUBLISH packets to the gateway.
 The PUBLISH packets contain the assigned topic alias.

 All three QoS levels and their corresponding packet flows are supported as defined in MQTT.
-The only difference is the use of topic alias' instead of topic names in the PUBLISH packets.
+The only difference is the use of topic alias instead of topic names in the PUBLISH packets.

-Regardless of the requested QoS level the client may receive in response to its PUBLISH a PUBACK packet which contains either:
+For QoS 1 or 2 PUBLISH packets the client may receive in response to its PUBLISH an error reason code:

 -   The *ReasonCode= "*Unknown Topic Alias*"*: in this case the client needs to register the topic name again before it can publish data related to that topic name; or

 -   The *ReasonCode= "Congestion"*: in this the client shall stop publishing toward the gateway for at least the time *T~WAIT~*.

-A Client or Gateway processes a single outbound Qos 1 or Qos 2 message at a time.
+A Client or Gateway processes a single outbound QoS 1 or QoS 2 message at a time.

 This prevents retransmitted Qos 1 and Qos 2 messages from being received out of order.

 [A Client MUST NOT send a Qos 1 or Qos 2 PUBLISH packet with a new Application Message until it has received a PUBACK or PUBCOMP Packet with the
-Packet Identifier corresponding to the PUBLISH packet previously sent.]{.mark}
+Packet Identifier corresponding to the PUBLISH packet previously sent. \[MQTT-SN-???\]]{.mark}

-## 4.15 Gateway's Publish Procedure
+## 4.21 Gateway's Publish Procedure

 Like the client's PUBLISH procedure described in Section 3.14, the gateway sends PUBLISH packets with the topic alias value that was returned in the
 SUBACK packet to the client.